 - To change a local account's username in Windows 11, go to Control Panel > User Accounts, make sure your profile is selected, and choose Change your/the account name.

 - If Windows is linked to a Microsoft account, go to Settings > Accounts > Your info > Manage my accounts.
 This should open a Microsoft webpage.
 Click on the Your info tab, then Edit name.

 JUMP TO KEY SECTIONS

-Yes, you can change both local usernames and your Microsoft account name to anything you want.
-However, there is a 20-character limit for local usernames and a 64-character limit for first and last names when you change the name linked to your Microsoft account.
+Yes, you can change both local and Microsoft usernames to anything you wan within character limits.
+There’s a 20-character limit for local usernames, and a 64-character limit for first and last names when you change the name linked to your Microsoft account.